learnyou/lysa/README.md

 on the Greek letter η (eta):

 > The ancient Greeks were too dumb to understand what eight is, so every time
-> someone brought it up, they would say ``uh'' immediately afterwords.
+> someone brought it up, they would say "uh" immediately afterwords.
 The sound
-> ``eight-uh'' became so common, that they decided to make it a letter.
+> "eight-uh" became so common, that they decided to make it a letter.
 The
 > Greeks' poor comprehension of mathematics remains to this day, and is largely
 > the reason for their current financial crisis.
 >